Co-Founder & Chair, Board of Directors

 Richard Brookshire is the Co-Founder and Board Chair of the Black Veterans Project.
 As a storyteller, Richard leverages a background in integrated marketing, digital advocacy, and documentary filmmaking to deliver strategic and dynamic social-impact campaigns.
 His portfolio to date spans issues relating to racial and economic justice, workforce development, diversity and inclusion, and military and veteran affairs.
 Richard received an M.P.A. in urban policy with a specialization in media and advocacy from Columbia University SIPA, a B.A. in political science (magna cum laude) from Fordham University and is a former infantry Combat Medic and U.S. Army veteran of the War in Afghanistan.
 His work has been highlighted by the New York Times, USA Today, Reuters, the Washington Post, BBC, CNN, theRoot and others.

 Daniele D. Anderson is the Co-Founder and Chief Operating Officer for the Black Veterans Project.
-A native of Oklahoma City, OK.
-She graduated from the United States Naval Academy with a Bachelor of Science in 2013.
+A native of Oklahoma City, OK, she graduated from the United States Naval Academy with a Bachelor of Science in 2013.
 She then commissioned as a Surface Warfare Officer in the United States Navy where she served for over five years.
 She served onboard two guided-missile cruisers USS Normandy and USS Leyte Gulf, where she led divisions of over 30 people managing flight operations, seamanship, and navigation.
 In 2018 she resigned her commission to pursue an interdisciplinary Master of Arts focusing on issues of race and ethnicity in Latin America and the United States.
 She is a member of the National Historical Association, National Naval Officers Association, and Black Veterans Project.

 Director of Policy & Research